 the Propyläen, a monumental gateway with Doric columns and sculpted

 friezes depicting scenes from Greek history.
-Its powerful symmetry and serene
+Facing it

 across the vast green expanse stood two temple-like museums; the Glyptothek